angelbeltran/madhatter-facepainting/README.md

 # madhatter-facepainting

-The website for madhatter facepainting.
+The website for Madhatter Facepainting.